Spirituality and psychiatry

 treatments that include the spiritual dimension.
 In addition to

 established 12-step programmes for alcohol and substance misuse,

 new approaches such as mindfulness-based cognitive therapy for the

-treatment of stress, anxiety and depression (MBCT) and
+treatment of stress, anxiety and depression (MBCT),

-compassion-focussed therapy are now being actively researched and
+being actively researched and supported.

 Spiritual values and

 us to develop the better parts of ourselves.
 They can help us to